nicholascjones/help-me-im-dumb/README.md

     $ lein run -index jsonfile.jsonl # runs index on line separated json file
     $ lein run -server 5000 # starts web server on port 5000

+Once the server is run, users can open the page in the web browser (either on localhost or on our hosted site), and results will appear as terms are typed into the search bar.
+There is no need to click a button or hit enter.
+The search will return relevant Reddit link results for the user to browse.

 ## Why Clojure?
 In order to allow help-me-im-dumb to effectively search through the reddit posts, an index must be made for the search.
 The effectiveness of the search is increased with a better index.
 When it comes to Clojure's index creation, Clojure does it concurrently to help speed up the process.